Computing Brascamp-Lieb Constants through the lens of Thompson Geometry

 \section{Introduction}

-In a seminal paper, ~\citet{BL1} introduced a class of inequalities (\emph{Brascamp-Lieb inequalities}) that generalizes many well-known inequalities, including H{\"o}lder's inequality, the sharp Young convolution inequality, and the Loomis-Whitney inequality.
+In a seminal paper,~\citep{BL1} introduced a class of inequalities (\emph{Brascamp--Lieb inequalities}) that generalizes many well-known inequalities, including H{\"o}lder's inequality, the sharp Young convolution inequality, and the Loomis--Whitney inequality.
 As such, the class of Brascamp-Lieb inequalities provides a valuable tool of use to many areas of mathematics~\citep{tao-paper}.
-Brascamp-Lieb inequalities have also been applied in Machine Learning~\citep{dvir2016rank,pmlr-v30-Hardt13} and Information Theory~\citep{carlen2009subadditivity,liu2016smoothing}.
+Brascamp--Lieb inequalities have also been applied in Machine Learning~\citep{dvir2016rank,pmlr-v30-Hardt13} and Information Theory~\citep{carlen2009subadditivity,liu2016smoothing}.